mrfil/PowerGrid/_docs/Creating_Objects.md

 	    Mat <CxT1> outData = zeros<Mat<CxT1 >> (this->n1, this->nc);
 	    //Col<CxT1> temp;
-	    //In SENSE we store coil data using the columns of the data matrix, and we weight the data by the coil sensitivies from the SENSE map
+	    //In SENSE we store coil data using the columns of the data matrix, and we weight the data by the coil sensitivities from the SENSE map

 	    for (unsigned int ii = 0; ii<this->nc; ii++) {